CPE

 Figure 1: Goal Seek Dialog Box

-In the workbook Beckernov19.xlsx, we want to determine the number of cups of coffee that must be sold annually for the Central Perk coffee shop to break even.
+Let's look at a fictional coffee shop as our example.
+We want to determine the number of cups of coffee that must be sold annually for the Central Perk coffee shop to break even.
 We assume the unit cost for each cup of coffee is $0.45, the price per cup is $3.00 and the fixed cost of running the coffee shop for a year (rent, leasing machines, etc.) is $45,000.
 Figure 2 shows the formulas needed to compute Central Perk’s annual profit.

 excels-magical-body-image-02